Westside Family Handbook

 - Other conditions identified by guardians and school that would necessitate a specialty care plan.

-ALLERGY ACCOMODATION
+ALLERGY ACCOMMODATION

 If your child has food allergies, please fill out a Food Allergy Action Plan form and give it to your healthcare provider to sign before giving it to the Front Desk Coordinator.
 Westside School has a legal obligation to accommodate a child with an allergy.